smithwrinch/Advanced-Visualisation-and-Computational-Environments/coursework/README.md

 <!--- PICTURE OF OCEAN --->
 I will briefly explain how this works.
 Realistic wave patterns can be formed using Gerber waves.
 Gerber waves are the waveform produced when each "node" oscillates about a circle.
 The waves feature increased authenticity when Gerber waves with different parameters are summated.
 However, even if this were to be done through shaders, the computation quickly becomes expensive with large amounts of vertices - with a complexity of O(n^2).
 Using discrete FFTs to summate these waves drastically increases efficiency, with a complexity of O(nlogn).
 The vertices are calculated through compute shaders in this fashion, they are also rendered in cascades such that the quality/computation diminishes as you go further from the player camera.
 <!--- Photo of Gerber Wave --->
 I then needed the boat to be displaced according to the ocean vertices it rested on.
 Whilst I modelled everything else, I did not have time to model a boat so I used a free prefab from Unity's asset store.
 Additionally, the boats aesthetic was exactly how I imagined, and any attempt I made to replicate would be a poor mans copy.
 After spending considerable time understanding how the ocean worked, it was pretty easy to reverse engineer and extrapolate vertex heights at a given position.
-For realistic buoyancy, I created a script called Floater:
+For realistic buoyancy physics, I created a script called Floater:
 ```
 rigidBody.AddForceAtPosition(Physics.gravity/floaterCount, transform.position, ForceMode.Acceleration);
 if(transform.position.y < waveHeight)